“The Hobo Code” Review

 When a still-stoned Don finally makes his way back home, he tells his young son, Bobby, to ask him anything he wants.
 Bobby’s question disappoints (“Why do lightning bugs light up?”), but Don’s answer more than makes up for it (“I don’t know, but I will never lie to you”) — the lingering memory of his own childhood still fresh in his mind.

-- This appears to be the end of Don’s affair with Midge, and thank god, I must admit.
+- This appears to be the end of Don’s affair with Midge, and thank god I must admit.
 Other than Helen Bishop, Midge has been the show’s most ineffectual character.
-But, hey, at least she got Don to try pot for the first time (he seemed to enjoy it).
+But, hey, at least we got to see Don smoking weed (he seemed to enjoy it).

-- “The Hobo Code” features one of Don’s most aggressive advertising pitches, in which he invokes the name of our Lord and Savior, Jesus Christ himself while selling Belle Jolie lipstick.
+- “The Hobo Code” features one of Don’s most aggressive advertising pitches, in which he invokes the name of Jesus Christ himself while selling Belle Jolie lipstick.
 Hard to believe that little Dick Whitman grew from such a sickly child to salesman of the century.
+The speech he delivers is a sight to behold, and the rest of the account executives are awestruck by his advertising brilliance.

 - Midge and her beatnik friends listen to Miles Davis’ Sketches of Spain while they get high, in particular the opening “Concierto de Aranjuez.”
 For the next stoner session, might I suggest Mingus Ah Um?